-Public equity investments consist of publicly traded shares.
+Equities consist of publicly traded shares.
 Fair value is based on quoted market prices.

-• Money market investments
+Money market investments

 The Fund holds units in two bcIMC money market funds.
 The units of the money market funds are valued based on the sum of the fair value of the net assets of the funds.